This Fact Sheet is not relevant in your jurisdiction

 Some hire purchase agreements may give you extra contractual rights, for example, you may be able to return the goods for free after a certain amount of time.
 Creditors may use other terms to describe these kinds of hire purchase agreement such as ‘Personal Contract Purchase’ (PCP) or ‘rent to own’.
 Check your agreement to see if you have any additional rights.

 ‘Any premises’ is not defined but includes your garage or drive.
 If your car is parked on the road (and you have not paid a third) then it is at risk of being ‘snatched back’.
-However the legal position of this is not clear.
-Under Scottish common law, it could be argued that it is illegal to take your car from the road without a court order.
 The law is not clear about the recovery of a car from a car park.

 Making an offer to pay

-Use your budget to work out what you can afford to pay.
+Use Your budget to work out what you can afford to pay.
+Don’t offer more than you can afford as you won’t be able to stick to this.

 - If you can afford to meet the contractual monthly payments, try to also pay something towards the arrears.